acidburn0zzz/jetpack-sdk/static-files/md/dev-guide/implementing.md

 The [CommonJS group](http://wiki.commonjs.org/wiki/CommonJS) defines specifications for ***modules*** and ***packages***.

-A CommonJS module is a piece of reusable JavaScript: it exports certain functions, which are thus made available to dependent code.
+A CommonJS **module** is a piece of reusable JavaScript: it exports certain objects which are thus made available to dependent code.
+To facilitate this CommonJS
+defines:

+* an object called `exports` which contains all the objects which a CommonJS module wants to make available to other modules
+* a function called `require` which a module can use to import the exports object of another module

-A CommonJS package is a structure which can wrap a collection of related modules: this makes it easier to distribute, install and manage modules.
+A CommonJS **package** is a structure which can wrap a collection of related
+modules: this makes it easier to distribute, install and manage modules.
 Minimally, a package must include a package specification file named "package.json".
 Among other things this file describes the other CommonJS packages that this package depends on.
 Packages must also follow a particular directory structure.

 * The JavaScript modules which Jetpack provides are CommonJS modules, and they are collected into CommonJS packages.

 * The JavaScript components of a Jetpack add-on constitute one or more CommonJS modules, and a complete Jetpack add-on is a CommonJS package.

+So in terms of CommonJS objects we could depict the translator add-on as
+follows:

 ![CommonJS translator](media/commonjs-translator.jpg)